OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Related Work

 \section{Related Work}

-\textbf{TKG Extrapolation.} Early TKG extrapolation studies focused on learning from historical snapshots.
-RE-GCN \cite{regcn} used graph convolutional networks for structural dependencies within each snapshot and a gate recurrent unit to model temporal evolution.
-However, they focused on local temporal evolution, neglecting long-term historical patterns.
-To address it, TiRGN \cite{tirgn} combined a local encoder for sequential patterns with a global encoder for recurring historical facts.
-RETIA \cite{retia} introduced line graphs to better model relation interactions, enabling more effective neighborhood aggregation.
-LogCL \cite{logcl} integrated both temporal evolution and global repetition historical patterns via contrastive learning.
-HisRES \cite{hisres} captured recent inter-snapshot correlations using a multi-granularity evolutionary encoder and aggregated crucial long-term dependencies via a convolution-based attention network.
-However, learning embeddings for sparse entities remains a key challenge.
-ANEL \cite{anel} enhanced the entity embedding by incorporating information from its neighbors, providing greater support to sparse entities.
-LLM-DA \cite{llmda} extracted and dynamically updated temporal logical rules via LLMs, and used a hybrid method that integrates rule-based and extrapolation models for prediction.
+\textbf{TKG Extrapolation.} KG evolution refers to structural and content changes in KGs over time.
+Within KG evolution, TKGs focus on the temporal validity of facts, differing from versioned KGs (full versions of the KG at different points in time) and dynamic KGs (continuous edge/node‑level changes)~\cite{evo1}.
+Here, we focus on TKG extrapolation.
+Early studies relied on historical snapshots.
+RE-GCN \cite{regcn} learns evolutional representations from local historical dependency, and TiRGN \cite{tirgn} extends it with local-global historical patterns via a local recurrent encoder with a global history encoder.
+Recently, RETIA \cite{retia} introduced line graphs for better relation interactions and neighborhood aggregation.
+LogCL \cite{logcl} integrated temporal evolution and global repetition historical patterns via contrastive learning.
+HisRES \cite{hisres} captures recent inter-snapshot correlations with a multi-granularity evolutionary encoder and long-term dependencies with a global relevance encoder.
+Yet, learning embeddings for sparse entities remains a challenge.
+ANEL \cite{anel} addresses this by incorporating neighbor information, providing greater support to sparse entities.
+LLM-DA \cite{llmda} extracted and dynamically updated rules via LLMs, integrating rule-based and extrapolation models for prediction.
 Unlike these methods relying on heuristics from KG snapshots, OntoTKGE solves this by utilizing explicit ontological knowledge from an ontology-view KG.